ottneel/ottneel/README.md

 ### Hi there 👋
 My name is Othniel

-👋 I'm a Data Analyst
+👋 I'm a Data Enthusiast

 👀 I'm interested in Data Analytics and Data Engineering.